 Live fire is unpredictable, making the inexperienced prone to wasting product.
 Check out these tips to avoid going down in flames.

-For lower and slower cooking times, build your fire, seal off the oven and let the wood burn down to embers, adding more only occasionally during service to maintain the temperature.
+- For lower and slower cooking times, build a fire, seal off the oven and let the wood burn down to embers, adding more only occasionally during service to maintain the temperature

-Mike Sula is an award-winning writer who travels the world for wood-red cooking.
+About the Author: Mike Sula is an award-winning writer who travels the world for wood fired cooking.